metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/simulink.rst

 Simulink blocks in the Simulink standard library may be added to component models using the Component Authoring Tool:

- 1. To begin, click the Component Authoring Tool icon in the toolbar and select "Add Simulink Model".
+ #.
+To begin, click the **Component Authoring Tool** icon, |CAT_TOOL|, in the
+    toolbar and select **Add Simulink Model**.
- 2. A dialog will appear listing available blocks in the Simulink standard library (this may take a minute or two if Matlab has not been launched recently).
+    A dialog will appear listing available blocks in the Simulink standard library (this may take a minute or two if MATLAB has not been launched recently).
- 3. Select the desired block and click "OK".
-A second dialog will appear listing parameters available for the selected block.
+ #.
+Select the desired block and click **OK**.
+A second dialog will appear
+    listing parameters available for the selected block.
- 4. Click the checkbox next to each parameter that should appear in the component model, then click OK.
+ #.
+Click the checkbox next to each parameter that should appear in the
+    component model, then click **OK**.
 After closing the Component Authoring Tool, the imported Simulink block will appear in the model.

+.. |CAT_TOOL| image:: ../../icons/cat_tool.png

 Running Simulink models in a Test Bench
 ---------------------------------------

-A number of parameters have special meaning when included in a Test Bench that includes the CyPhy2Simulink interpreter in its workflow:
+A number of specifically-named parameters have special meaning when included in a Test Bench that includes the **CyPhy2Simulink** interpreter in its workflow:

   * **CopyFile**:  Will copy the specified file (specified by a project-relative path) to the execution directory before executing the Simulink model.
 This